khorbushko/khorbushko.github.io/_posts/2020-11-24-navigation-bar.md

 How many times do we need to change something in standard components supplied by Apple?
 Well, quite often, so I guess everything should be done keeping this simple thing in mind.
 But let's check `NavigationBar` in SwiftUI.

-Oh crap, u can say after the first 10 min of testing and trying to change something - it won't be easy to customize that :(.
+"Oh crap!" - u can say after the first 10 min of testing and trying to change something - it won't be easy to customize that :(.
 So today I want to tell u about my experience related to `NavigationBar` customization in SwiftUI.
 <!--more-->

 ## history